Flokey82/go_gens/gamerogueish/README.md

     * [DONE] Traps
   * Caves
   * Overworld / outdoor
+    * Allow for elevation in tiles
+      * [DONE] Shade tiles based on elevation difference to player
+        * [DONE] Player is always the baseline for shading
+        * [DONE] Everything below player is shaded darker (to black)
+        * [DONE] Everything above player is shaded lighter (to white)
+        * [DONE] If a player changes elevation, the shading should change accordingly
+    * Player / entity can only enter tiles with a max elevation difference of n
+    * Multi dimensional map? (e.g. 3d)
 * FOV / 'Fog of war'
   * [DONE] Basic radius based FOV
   * Raycasting based FOV